 - Place the springform pan on the center rack of a preheated oven and bake for 75-90 minutes, or until a toothpick inserted in the center of the cake comes out clean.

-*The cake shouldn’t jiggle if you nudge the pan. - Remove the cake pan from the oven and place the pan on a wire rack to cool for 30 minutes.
+*The cake shouldn’t jiggle if you nudge the pan. - Remove the cake pan from the oven and place it on a wire rack to cool for 30 minutes.

 - After 30 minutes, remove the chocolate mud cake from the springform pan to finish cooling to room temperature.

-- When the cake is fully cooled, use a serrated knife to remove the dome so that you have a relatively flat surface.
+- Once the cake cools completely, use a serrated knife to remove the dome and create a relatively flat surface.

 - Add the heavy cream to a small saucepan and heat over medium-high heat until very hot.
 Do not let the cream boil.